enovin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories: Counts the number of directories and subdirectories (including hidden directories) in the current working directory, not taking into account the current and parent directories

 12-newest_files: Displays the first 10 newest files in the current directory

+13-unique: Takes a list of words as input and prints words that only appear exactly once, in a sorted order